-We believe that literacy and communication are key life skills.
-Through the English curriculum children will be helped to develop skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language.We provide a wide range of rich and meaningful opportunities to become fluent and critical readers, develop empathy and an understanding of society beyond the home and school setting, improve wellbeing and equip them with the skills to become lifelong learners.
+We provide a wide range of rich and meaningful opportunities to become fluent and critical readers, develop empathy and an understanding of society beyond the home and school setting, improve wellbeing and equip children with the skills to become lifelong learners.

 To encourage children to :

-Our English Curriculum is secured firmly across the school with the use of high quality texts.This has developed with guidance and training from CLPE ( the Centre of Literacy in Primary Education) through the approach in Power of Reading.
 At Sandringham we believe that the use of high quality books within the reading curriculum is at the heart of our approach to engage and support children.
 The Core English texts are mapped out from Nursery to Year 6 providing the opportunity for cross curricular links and a breadth of texts.
-Conscious effort is made to reflect the realities of experience of our children and positive positive representation of gender, age, culture and religion in book choices.
+Conscious effort is made to reflect the realities of experience of our children and positive representation of gender, age, culture and religion in book choices.
 Home languages particularly in Early Years are valued.
-Rich experiences are planned for, providing pupils access to theatre, workshops, author visits, and creative projects.
+Rich experiences are planned for, providing pupils access to theatre, workshops, author visits and creative projects.
 This supports our belief that classroom activities involving real tasks, purposes and audiences will engage pupils.

 Reading is a fundamental skill and the experience of reading for pleasure is invaluable.